 Some things to keep in mind during the hot season:

-○ An abundance of flourishing plants results from warmer temperatures and greater precipitation
+- An abundance of flourishing plants thanks to warmer temperatures and more humidity

-○ Increased food supply inspires more terrestrial activity
+- Increased food supply on land inspires more terrestrial activity

 At Sea, the dry season brings with it a significant increase in marine activity.
-Waters tend to be cooler but, whether snorkeling or diving, wetsuits allow you more time underwater (these are readily available aboard our vessels that are mentioned a little further ahead in this blog).
+Waters tend to be cooler but, whether snorkeling or diving, wetsuits allow you more time underwater (these are readily available aboard our expedition vessels).
 Birds tend to enjoy this time of year, too, as species like the American flamingo can be seen initiating elegant mating rituals.

 It is good to note some reasons for this exciting time at sea:

 - Upwellings(sudden, submarine countercurrents) push deep water nutrients to the surface and make for cooler water temperatures.